BryanApellanes/Bam.Net/Products/bake/README.md

 ```

 When deploy mode is selected, the Bam based Windows services and Daemon executables defined in the
 specified deploy config are deployed.
-The json in the specified deploy config should deserializable
+The json in the specified deploy config should deserizlize
 to a DeployInfo instance.

 Each Windows service defined in the deploy config is an executable that defines a ServiceExe